UPDATE: You can now schedule pins and repins from anywhere on the web with Tailwind.

 Choose A Program

 Now that you have an idea of what you want to post as well as when you want a post, you’re ready to actually begin to schedule.
 The good news is that there are many programs out there to help you with this task.
-We are fond of HootSuite for Twitter and Tailwind’s pin scheduling for Pinterest, but here we will provide a list of additional programs you may want to look at for your scheduling needs:
+We are fond of HootSuite or TweetDeck for Twitter and Tailwind’s pin scheduling for Pinterest, but there are a number of good programs you may want to look at for your scheduling needs.

 Hopefully these tips will help you get the start you need for a great year of social media content!